tamberg/fhnw-idb/introduction/CircuitPython/blink/README.md

 - CircuitPython looks for a code file named `code.py` (also `code.txt`,  `main.txt` or `main.py`) to run.

-- Microcontroller programs - and therefore our CircuitPythin programs - usually have the following code structure:
+- Microcontroller programs - and therefore our CircuitPython programs - usually have the following code structure:

   ```python
   # Libraries